Sergih28/my-github-templates/README.md

 # Issue and Pull Request Templates
 Here you will find my **issue** and **pull requests** templates.
+If you want to see the template make sure to inspect the code, as they have commented lines that are considered optional.

 ## ISSUE TEMPLATES
 - [📎 GENERAL](.github/ISSUE_TEMPLATE/_general.md): Used when none of the other ones fit for that issue.